 Mortgage Exception.
 If the Buyer’s mortgage application is denied, they can still get their arras money back.
-But this must be correctly written in the arras contract.
+But this must be correctly specified in the arras contract.
 If it’s not clear, the agent/seller might be able to keep your money.
 See below.

-b) If the Seller fails to sell the property for a reason attributable to the Seller, they must pay back double the deposit or 20% of the purchase price.
+b) If the Seller fails to sell the property for a reason attributable to the seller, they must pay back double the deposit or 20% of the purchase price.

 3) Before Signing

 Due Diligence.
 The Buyer must thoroughly investigate the property before signing.
 Ask a lot of questions.
 The agent is under a very limited duty to disclose property defects.
 Some have a policy of ‘don’t ask, don’t tell’.

-4) Arras Contract Terms
+4) Terms of the Arras Contract in Spain

 Below is a summary of some terms.
-You can propose any term you want to protect yourself.
+You can propose any term you want to protect yourself:

-a) Penalty Clause.
 Seller: ‘The Seller will return double the deposit to the Buyer if the Seller fails to sign the deed for a reason attributable to the Seller.’
 Likewise: ‘The Buyer loses the deposit if the Buyer fails to sign the deed for a reason attributable to the Buyer.’

 In case no one is at fault: ‘The Seller will return the deposit if the deed cannot be signed for any reason beyond both parties’ control.’
 This was used when a party couldn’t sign due to COVID-19.

-c) Your Mortgage.
 It’s best to have your mortgage approved before you sign.
 If not, write that you need a mortgage and quote the Catalan law that forces the seller to return the arras if your application is denied or you can’t get enough mortgage money to buy.